-The Diversity Committee meets monthly to promote and support a more diverse and welcoming faculty, student body, and overall workforce within the School.
-It is composed of members that represent varied experiences and perspectives, and includes faculty, staff and graduate students.
-The Committee develops strategies, tools and policy recommendations; monitors School processes; and continuously engages SFRC faculty, staff and students on current issues of diversity and inclusion.
+The SFRC DEI Committee meets monthly to promote and support a more diverse and welcoming faculty, student body, and workforce within the School.
+Its members include faculty, staff, and graduate students with a variety of experiences and perspectives.
+The Committee develops strategies, tools, and policy recommendations; monitors School processes; and continuously engages SFRC faculty, staff, and students on current topics of diversity and inclusion.

 Karen Kainer (co-chair), Taylor Stein (co-chair)

-Alison Adams, Mabel Baez (FRC grad student), Shirley Baker, Grenville Barnes, Tim Martin, Martha Monroe, Scott Sager (staff), Victoria Scaff (staff), Kim Scotto-Kelley (staff), Jason Vogel, Charles Wallace (FAS grad student)
+Alison Adams, Mabel Baez (FRC grad student), Shirley Baker, Grenville Barnes, Wendy-Lin Bartels, Grace Burmester (staff), Mysha Clarke, Tim Martin, Martha Monroe, Scott Sager (staff), Victoria Scaff (staff), Kim Scotto-Kelley (staff), Andres Susaeta, Jason Vogel, Charles Wallace (FAS grad student)

 List of resources, organizations, and scholarship opportunities for underrepresented groups.

 Diversity Conversations are one product of the SFRC Diversity Committee.
 Below is a record of these postings to date.

 by Jasmine Roberts – Professor at The Ohio State University

 We have all been horrified by the recent killings of Black Americans George Floyd, Breonna Taylor, and Ahmaud Arbery.
 In understanding the connection of these recent events to centuries of systemic and structural oppression, many of us are asking ourselves: “What can I do?”